funkelab/napari-cellulus/README.md

 ### Introduction

-This repository hosts the code for the _napari_ plugin built around **Cellulus** described in the **[preprint](https://arxiv.org/pdf/2310.08501.pdf)** titled **Unsupervised Learning of *Object-Centric Embeddings* for Cell Instance Segmentation in Microscopy Images**.
+This repository hosts the code for the napari plugin built around **cellulus**, which was described in the **[preprint](https://arxiv.org/pdf/2310.08501.pdf)** titled **Unsupervised Learning of *Object-Centric Embeddings* for Cell Instance Segmentation in Microscopy Images**.

-Cellulus is a deep learning based method which can be used to obtain instance-segmentation of objects in microscopy images in an unsupervised fashion i.e. requiring no ground truth labels during training.
+*cellulus* is a deep learning based method which can be used to obtain instance-segmentation of objects in microscopy images in an unsupervised fashion i.e. requiring no ground truth labels during training.

-The main source repository for Cellulus lives **[here](https://github.com/funkelab/cellulus)**.
+The main source repository for *cellulus* lives **[here](https://github.com/funkelab/cellulus)**.

 ### Installation

-To install the latest development version :
+To install the latest development version:

 ```
 pip install git+https://github.com/funkelab/napari-cellulus.git